Electroshare/temperature-sensor/README.md

 # temperature-sensor
-A temperature sensor run on battery
+A temperature sensor run on battery, which sends its data over a nRF24L01 chip.